Discover Croatia : Society (social life)

 A social cohesion that promotes the values of honesty

 Corruption and cronyism are still rampant, even in the administration, police, schools and hospitals, leaving part of the population more or less apathetic.
 People deplore these practices but live with them.
-Slipping a small envelope into the hands of government officials "can" make things better, speeding up patient care for example.
+Slipping a small envelope into the hands of government officials "can" make things better, speeding up patient treatment for example.
 Since joining the EU, this scourge has declined, but according to recent surveys, it remains one of the driving forces behind youth emigration.
 Elected representatives, sports club directors and company directors have all been convicted.

 Street crime, on the other hand, is very low.
 Nevertheless, it is advisable to apply basic rules of caution, particularly in summer in seaside resorts (pickpockets).
 In restaurants, it's best to double-check your bill, but Croatia remains a safe country.
 The Global Peace Index, which ranks 163 countries worldwide according to their degree of pacifism, taking into account the extent of their involvement in local and international conflicts and the degree of harmony or discord within the country, placed Croatia in 14th position in 2023, behind Slovenia (8th) but well ahead of Bosnia-Herzegovina (61st) and France (67th).